berta-cms/berta/README.markdown

 ----------
 **v0.8.7b (release date 23 Oct 2013)**
  * option to enable responsive layout for Messy and Default templates (experimental, alpha version)
+ * option to set all elements centered to window for responsive Messy template
  * embeddable video background for sections added
  * image preloader added
  * image padding setting for each row gallery